-I’m still not sure how it happened so fast, but it’s already mid-November and before we know it 2018 will be a wrap.
-Don’t make the mistake of waiting until after January 1st to start planning your marketing for 2019!
-Now is the perfect time to plan out your strategy, set your goals and budget, and be ready to start acting on your plan when the new year rolls around.
+Now is the perfect time to plan out your strategy, set your goals and budget, and be ready to start acting on your plan now that the new year is here!

 7 Steps to Developing a Successful Marketing Plan